isaacrob/distdrone/README.txt

 This is much of the backbone for my, Isaac Robinson's, high school science project.
-Although it may not seem like it, almost a year of work has gone into this.
 The idea is that a drone swarm where the drones work together to process difficult tasts, such as image processing, will be much more efficient, especially if that task has a certain threshold beyond which it becomes relevant.
 Here, that task is facial detection